TurBoss/blt/doc/treeview.rst

     .tv column configure "mode" -justify left

-The **-justify** option says how the data is justified within in the column.
+The **-justify** option says how values are justified within in the column.
 The **-hide** option indicates whether the column is displayed.

   ::